Before you begin

 You will be guided through a series of steps for installing and configuring that agent, that will look something like this:

-After you have installed the agent, proceed to Record AppMaps.
+After you have installed the agent and commited AppMap to Git, proceed to Record AppMaps.

 The AppMap agent installer relies on a tool called